johnwheeler/flask-live-starter/README.md

 ## Introduction

-Flask-Live-Starter is a boilerplate Flask application with Fabric tasks that automate the provisioning of:
+Flask-Live-Starter is a boilerplate Flask application with Fabric tasks that automate the installation and provisioning of:

 * A Linux box (Debian)
 * A WSGI server (Gunicorn)